akilapilapitiya/Bouncy_Ball/README.md

-# Ball Bounce
+# Bouncy Ball

-A remake of the old Ball Bounce Game

-Project purely usinng C++ as the Final Assignment submission for Programming Concepts module
+Project Created only with the use of Default C++ libraries

-## Authors
+## Contributors

 - [Akila Pilapitiya](https://github.com/akilapilapitiya)
 - [Shuhail Shafeek](https://github.com/Shuhail-hub)